gary4s/Global_Aviation_Safety_and_Delay_Engine/README.md

-# Real-Time Aviation Analytics: Medallion Architecture on Azure
+# Real-Time Aviation Analytics: Medallion Architecture on Azure - Docker - Airflow
 A robust end-to-end data engineering pipeline that ingests live flight data from the OpenSky API, processes it through a Medallion Architecture (Bronze, Silver, Gold) using PySpark, and visualizes global flight trends in Power BI.

 # Architecture Overview